bttv-android/bttv/CONTRIBUTING.md

 bttv/
 ├─ initworkspace - used to set up everything
 ├─ buildsource - used to build the java sources
-├─ build - re-assembles the 'extracted' dir
+├─ build - re-assembles the 'disass' dir
 ├─ decompile - you need JADX to use this
-├─ install - install the result of build on a device (using adb) ├─ monke.patch - contains monkey patches
+├─ install - install the result of build on a device (using adb) ├─ patches - contains monkey patches
-├─ genmonke - script that generates the monke.patch based on extracted (more below) ├─ extracted/ - renamed from disass
+├─ genmonke - script that generates the patches based on disass (more below) ├─ disass/ - renamed from disass
 │  ├─ AndroidManifest.xml
 │  ├─ res/
 │  ├─ smali_classes0-10/ - contains disassembled app + bttv code